- Client Settings

 Note: If you are connected to NetDocuments and receive an internal server error message when trying to save a new client, please reconfigure your NetDocuments settings before proceeding.

-Invoice name - the name that will appear on invoices (in place of 'client name' field above).
+Invoice name – the name appearing on invoices (in place of the ‘client name’ field above).

 Next Matter ID - by default, the system will pre-fill with the next ID number by sequence, but the user can customize this number.

-Type - client types can be Company, Corporation, Individual, Non-profit, Partnership, Sole Proprietor, Trust, Other.
+Type – client types can be Company, Corporation, Individual, Non-profit, Partnership, Sole Proprietor, Trust, or Other.

 Currency - specify any currency symbol.
 This will appear on invoices.

-- Timekeeper Default is the preselected default rate applied in the timekeeper’s individual settings for their typical rate.
+• Timekeeper Default is the preselected default rate applied in the timekeeper’s settings for their typical rate.
 When no alternative is specified, this default rate will always be applied.

-- Matter Rate – matter rates are applied at the matter level.
+• Matter Rate – matter rates are applied at the matter level.
 So if an individual matter needs a specific rate applied to it, then under Clients>Clients & Matters>[matter name], you would select Matter Rate under the ‘Rate By‘ field.
-You will then need to Save this selection in order to activate the grey Edit Rates button below the Rate By field and thereby specify the matter rate.
+You will then need to Save this selection to activate the grey Edit Rates button below the Rate By field and specify the matter rate.

-Billing increment - this represents hours.
-E.g.15 minutes (a quarter of an hour) would be 0.25 (a quarter of 1).
+Billing increment – this represents hours.
+For example, minutes (a quarter of an hour) would be 0.25 (a quarter of 1.)
 An increment of 0 will still calculate time entries microscopically at a billing increment of 0.007.
-Administrators need to be cautious when changing a billing increment for the whole firm.
-When a Timekeeper’s timer is running or is restarting, it will mess up their time log if the increment is changed in the middle of running time.
+Administrators must be cautious when changing a billing increment for the whole firm.
+When a Timekeeper’s timer is running or restarting, it will mess up their time log if the increment changes during a running time.

-Note: if there is a firm-level billing increment specified, the user will have to activate the Override Firm Setting checkbox before being allowed to edit this field.
+Note: if a firm-level billing increment is specified, the user must activate the Override Firm Setting checkbox before being allowed to edit this field.

-Opening date - this is the start date to be recorded for the client, and can be generated in reports.
+Opening date – the start date to be recorded for the client and can be generated in reports.

 Taxable status -